panjoel4/WellLog-Check/README.md

 # WellLog-Check
 This repository is inspired by my very first python code I wrote back in my scripting and data handling class during my MSc study.
 I used the glob library to access multiple files under folders and subfolders.

-In this repository, I will use the glob library to access the .LAS files and check the log availability on my files.
+In this repository, I will use the glob library to access the .LAS files and check the log availability on my files utilizing [lasio](https://lasio.readthedocs.io/en/latest/installation.html).
 Based on my experiences, sometimes the new well logs given were not accompanied with the availability checklist.
 I hope this repository could be useful for the your future needs.

 Please check the jupyter notebook file titled logCheck.ipynb to see how I use the glob library on reviewing the log availability of my dataset.
 You can also check the report exported to xlsx files under the report sub-folder.